Science Hack Day Berlin 2016 – The Hacks

 The goal of Rock your Rainbow is to build a general purpouse, cheap and open source spectrometer.
 Moreover we will launch citizen science activities for environmental and food analysis.

-7. Infection Interaction Game
+7. Infection n Game

 Team: Hélène Trommelen, Gene Kogan